Sign up to save your podcasts

 By turning the attention to ourselves, we gain clarity on the root of our hurt or frustration.
 This introspection allows us to practice compassionate detachment, fostering acceptance of others just as they are.
 It's a journey of acknowledging our emotions, understanding them, and employing loving detachment to navigate our interactions with a more empathetic perspective.

-This podcast is for educational purposes only and is not allied or representative of any organizations or religions, but is based on the opinions and experience of Rev. Rachel Harrison.
+This podcast is for educational purposes only and is not allied or representative of any organizations or religions, but is based on the opinions and experience of Rev. Rachel Harrison or guests.
 The host claims no responsibility to any person or entity for any liability, loss, or damage caused or alleged to be caused directly or indirectly as a result of the use, application, or interpretation of the information presented herein.
 Take what you need and leave the rest.

 Support the show